2016 Ohio State University attack: University reaction

 Soon after the attack, OSU tweeted that all classes would be canceled for the rest of November 28.
 In a press conference held sometime after, OSU President Michael V. Drake said that he met with Alan Horujko and thanked him for "following his training and being able to neutralize the circumstance within roughly one minute".
 He also credited the school's active shooter training and campus alert system for maintaining order while police secured the scene.
 When asked if the attack had anything to do with terrorism or Ohio's Somali-American community, Drake cautioned against "jumping to conclusions", citing a lack of evidence at the time.

 At around 10:00 p.m. on November 28, OSU students and employees gathered in front of a church located near the scene of the attack, to pray for the injured.
 On November 30, two days after the attack, more than 500 students, employees, and community members attended the "#BuckeyeStrong" event at St. John Arena.
 Drake spoke at the event, praising the heroic acts of the school community in the immediate aftermath of the attack, as well as the work of the first responders.

 On December 1, Stephanie Clemons Thompson, assistant director of student life at OSU, made a Facebook post calling for compassion to be directed at Artan and hashtagging #BuckeyeStrong #BlackLivesMatter #SayHisName.
 The post received condemnation on social media for defending a person who attempted to kill others, for implying that Artan's death was wrong, and for comparing a terrorist who targeted his fellow students with victims of police brutality.
 A Change.org petition calling for Thompson's termination from OSU received over 1,200 signatures.
 An OSU spokesman said that the post "clearly is not an official statement of the university and represents her own personal viewpoint."
 Some people have defended Thompson for writing the post.

 Politicians

 Governor John Kasich tweeted his condolences to the school community and urged people to "listen to first responders".
 He later praised the "professional, coordinated response" of first responders in another official statement.
 Mayor Andrew Ginther said that he met with several of the injured, and also declared the city's solidarity with OSU and praised the actions of Alan Horujko and other law enforcement officers.
 President Barack Obama was briefed on the attack.

 Vice President-elect Mike Pence called the attack "tragic" and expressed his condolences.
-In a Facebook post, President-elect Donald Trump thanked the first responders present at the scene of the attack for "react[ing] immediately and eliminat[ing] the threat on campus."
-He later tweeted that Artan "should not have been in our country."
+In a Facebook post, then-President-elect Donald Trump thanked the first responders present at the scene of the attack for "react[ing] immediately and eliminat[ing] the threat on campus".
+He later tweeted that Artan "should not have been in our country".